draj0036/Learn-Your-Tongue/README.md

 Currently Working on: Tamil

+Notes:

 Bugs to Debug
-- some random lessons get infotext from lesson 1? - it might be the first lesson u click but chk that
+- some random lessons get infotext from lesson 1? - it might be the first lesson u click but check that
 - completed lessons should only color that lesson, not earlier ones if you skip ahead

 Features To Add